JonathanLyon2021/CryptoZombies-Exercises/README.md

 and using cryptozombies was some advice that my JavaScript tutor mentioned to me at the time.
 Now I'm in Blockchain development and I can actually use this!
 Thank you for checking out my repo.

 There are 6 different courses available in this website.
 I've completed 5 out of 6 courses so far.
+My goal is to complete all 6 courses.